Lubricated fish lips help wrasses vacuum coral goodies

 “The lips did not grab or hold coral material, rather they appeared to be used for sealing the mouth over a small localised area, presumably to increase suction-feeding efficiency,” said Mr Huertas.

-The scientists said this feeding behavior appears to be so effective that coral mucus may be the primary food source for tubelip wrasses.
+The scientists said this feeding behaviour appears to be so effective that coral mucus may be the primary food source for tubelip wrasses.

 Professor David Bellwood